Exclusive: U.S. plans to test THAAD missile defenses as N.Korea tensions mount

 That led the Pentagon to upgrade its assessment of America's ability to defend against a small number of ICBMs, according to an internal memo seen by Reuters.

-MDA told Congress in June that it plans to deliver 52 more THAAD interceptors to U.S. Army between October 2017 and September 2018, for a total of 210 delivered since May 2011.
+MDA told Congress in June that it plans to deliver 52 more THAAD interceptors to the U.S. Army between October 2017 and September 2018, for a total of 210 since May 2011.

+In a sign of U.S. congressional concern about missile defense, several lawmakers filed amendments to a sweeping defense policy bill on Friday that addressed North Korea.
+Republican Representative Don Young, whose home state Alaska is seen as especially vulnerable to the North Korea threat, asked for more ground-based interceptors for his state, and a study of potential additional sites on the East Coast or Midwest.

+Democratic Representatives John Conyers and Sheila Jackson Lee, along with Republican Walter Jones, filed an amendment to the annual National Defense Authorization Act saying that nothing in the bill should be construed as authorizing the use of force against North Korea.

+The full House of Representatives is due to consider the bill, and its amendments, next week.

-(Reporting by Phil Stewart; Editing by James Dalgleish and Lisa Shumaker)
+(Reporting by Phil Stewart; Additional reporting by Patricia Zengerle; Editing by Lisa Shumaker and James Dalgleish)